Events happening all half term week

-RAINBOW REVEALED: There's a new exhibition at Horniman Museum in Forest Hill showing how colour is made and perceived, and how it shapes our world.
-It's family-friendly, with plenty of interactive games to keep little ones interested. £7/£4, book ahead, 10 February-28 October
+RAINBOW REVEALED: Last chance to catch this exhibition at Horniman Museum in Forest Hill showing how colour is made and perceived, and how it shapes our world.
+It's family-friendly, with plenty of interactive games to keep little ones interested. £7/£4, book ahead, until 28 October 2018

 FAMILY DAYS OUT: Bored of trudging round the same old museums and parks?
 Try one of these seven alternative family days out in London, featuring caves, windmills and more.
 Or visit a budget-friendly alternative to the big attractions.
 Take a look a our map of where you can see animals in London — whatever the weather.